oppia/oppia-web-developer-docs/Google-Summer-of-Code-2017.md

 1. Full spec with mocks, corner cases and tests thought out; datastore + backend logic changes implemented; any necessary migrations done.
 2. Frontend completed and launched; at least one exploration has been translated by a user (possibly you, but ideally someone else).
 3. Further project of your choice based on user feedback.
+Alternatively or additionally, implementing a system that can notify creators of translated explorations when the original exploration is updated, along with a diff of the change.

 **Notes**:
 - Although the default UX should be as convenient as possible for the author, the newly-created exploration should not be publishable until all translations are completed.